Chapter 2 — Modeling Modes

 Lofting Options (rotate / random) Lofting — options panel

-The Layers panel lists every cross-section by height percentage.
+The Layers panel lists every cross-section by height percentage, top of the model first.
+Click a row to make it the active layer.

 The Cross-Section Editor below shows the active layer's polygon.
 Pick a symmetry mode at the top: